Deimberg: Middle Ages

-Deimberg lay in the Nahegau, but was founded relatively late, likely in the 11th or 12th century.
-Theoretically, there is the possibility that there had formerly been another village at this same spot called Steinbäch(e)l, even before Deimberg's founding.
-This has since vanished.
-In 1336, Deimberg had its first documentary mention in a listing of those who were liable to pay contributions to Saint Valentine’s Church (Valentinskirche) in Niedereisenbach (today a constituent community of Glanbrücken).
-The actual Latin text states: "Item Petrus dictus Geyst de Dimberg et Jutta sua legitima dimidiam libram cerae super agrum dictum Hezzilsbirchen" ("Petrus, called Geyst from Dimberg and his wife Jutta had to deliver half a pound of grain harvested on the field called Hezzilsbirchen"), thus mentioning the village as Dimberg.
-By "pound", used here to translate libram (an accusative case form; the nominative case would be libra), the reader is to understand "amount that could be weighed on a big scale", for this is apparently how the word was understood in the 14th century.

-In 1350, documents mentioned a man named Heynemann Lole from Deimberg, who described himself as "Herr von Deimsberg" ("Lord of Deimsberg").
+In 1350 documents mentioned a man named Heynemann Lole from Deimberg, who described himself as "Herr von Deimsberg" ("Lord of Deimsberg").
 Cropping up later were the families Esch and Opp, from among whom sprang Schöffen (roughly "lay jurists") and censors.
 The Deimberger Hof was owned by the Waldgraves and Rhinegraves.
 It was for a time worked by Peter Opp and his heirs.
 According to writer Fabricius, the village belonged to the Gericht auf der Höhe ("Court on the Heights"), which was to be considered a subdivision within the Hochgericht auf der Heide ("High Court on the Heath").
 The Gericht auf der Höhe was named when, in 1258, Castle Grumbach and its outlying lands were transferred to the Waldgraves and Rhinegraves of Dhaun.
 The villages within the court region, among which was Dynberg, appeared in 1363 in a document about the pledging of these lands to the County of Sponheim-Starkenburg.
 Then in a 1443 document, according to which the "poor people of Grumbach"were transferred to Frederick III, Count of Veldenz and Sponheim, the name Dyemberg cropped up.
 More precisely, the document dealt with a pledge that Rhinegrave Gottfried confirmed for Stephen, Count Palatine of Simmern-Zweibrücken, who inherited his father-in-law's territories when Frederick III died in 1444.
 The area of the "poor people of Grumbach", which was coterminous with the villages in the parish of Herren-Sulzbach, was redeemed by the lordship of Grumbach as early as 1477.
 Deimberg itself was even the object of exchanges in partitions and disputes among the various lines of the Waldgraves and Rhinegraves.